Finite approximation of free groups II: the Theorems of Ash, Herwig-Lascar and Ribes-Zalesskii -- revisited and strengthened: Theorems Strengthened

 In addition to the previous facts we require a further property of $G$, namely \emph{$n$-acyclicity} for some positive integer $n$ (to be specified later) which we are going to discuss now.
 The notions of $n$-coset cycles and $n$-acyclic groups are at the heart of~\cite{otto0,otto3}.
 In the following we use again the cyclic index set $\mathbb{Z}_n$, that is, indices $i\in \mathbb{Z}_n$ are understood $\bmod\ n$. \begin{Def} \rm Let $G$ be an $E$-generated retractable group, $B\subseteq E$, $E_1,\dots, E_n\subsetneq B$ and $\eta_1,\dots,\eta_n\in G$.
 The subgraph

 of $\mG$ is an $n$\emph{-coset cycle} provided that: \begin{enumerate} \item $\eta_{i+1}\in \eta_i\mG[E_i]$ for all $i\in\mathbb{Z}_n$, \item $\eta_i\mG[E_{i-1}\cap E_i]\cap \eta_{i+1}\mG[E_i\cap E_{i+1}]=\varnothing$ for all $i\in\mathbb{Z}_n$. \end{enumerate} \end{Def} This notion is reminiscent of the notion of an $n$-cyclic configuration in Section~\ref{sec:groups for Ash}.
 In fact, $n$-coset cycles are special types of $n$-cyclic configurations.
 The context, however, is somehow different.
 In Section~\ref{sec:groups for Ash} we had a group $G$ and we wanted to construct an {expansion} $H$ of $G$ that avoids a given $n$-cyclic configuration (or even all of them) \textsl{of its quotient} $G$.
-In the present context we are looking for a group $H$ which avoids all $n$-coset cycles \textsl{in its own} Cayley graph, which is a more ambitious task.
+In the present context we are looking for a group $H$ which avoids all $n$-coset cycles \textsl{in its own} Cayley graph, which is a more ambitious task. \footnote{{This is somehow analogous to the fact, discussed in Section~\ref{sec:strictly stronger}, that the series of expansions used to prove Proposition~\ref{prop:ash-pure} is always ``one step away'' from delivering a proof of Proposition~\ref{prop:otto-ash-pure}.}}